hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 Since I've thought about this moment carefully, you deserve it, I thought it would be best to write it down.
 Says the man as he unfolds a piece of paper, a letter.
-And begins to read.
+And begins to read out loud.

 Dear Roland.

-I know what you want to hear, gunslinger, what you came here for.
+I know what you want to hear, what you came here for.

-You are looking for answers, but most importantly, for a redemption.
-I'll give you as much as I can of both.
+You are looking for answers.
+But I'll give you something better instead.
+Redemption.
+Because when we think we have all the answers, the questions change.

 You are not a bad person, nor a good one.
 Most importantly, you have not forgotten the face of your father.

-The Crimson king takes a moment and continues.

 In this level of the tower, I get to judge that.
 But you did well, better than I expected, And yes, it was worth it, all the blood and tears.
 Your loved ones left behind, their names in your head right now, and everything your ever cared.
 All this sacrifice, your existance, was used to construct this tower.
 Every door you have opened in your life, has been inside this place.
 It will withstand the eons of time, and your story will prevail in it's murals, Roland.

+The Crimson king takes a moment and continues.

 This Tower is also my prison.
 I've been trying to end it all my life.
 It's been my obsession, a heavyweight burden, and one of my most ambitious projects.
 The pieces of the puzzle that must fit, to balance the forces all together, to keep you alive.
-I've tried to stop you, time and time again, but you stayed on track in your crusade, and I can't bear writing about it anymore, Roland.
+I've tried to stop you, time and time again, but you stayed on track in your crusade.
+I made you that way, Roland.

 One grows fond of every character and story that tells, each takes a peace, they feed from you, they become alive!
-Creating an universe, watching it grow and most importantly, keeping it balanced, is an exhausting task.
+Creating an universe, watching it grow and most importantly, keeping it alive, is an exhausting task.
+I'm afraid of never be able to finish it.

+The problem with this whole good/bad thing is that chaos is not evil any more then order is good.
+Balance between chaos and order is necessary.
+With no chaos nothing would ever change or be created.
+Without order nothing could ever thrive once it is created.

+Would I risk destroying your world as well as the other worlds I have touched my imagination, and drawn from?
+Would you risk it all?

 We all have our tower, our epic quest.
 You are part of mine, gunslinger.

-We know it demands a lot of sacrifice, it might even mean our end, yet it is our duty to hold it's existance together, for that we are destined to find it.
+We know it demands a lot of sacrifice, it might even mean our end, yet it is our duty to keep going on, for that we are destined to find it and climb it's steps.

 All roads are different, because all towers are different.
 My road to the Tower is paved in ink.
 It might be something that only matters to us, but in the